DraconDev/tiles/plan.md

 is there a way to use it with ssh in a way we dont have to install on the target system, and we can just use it as a remote file manager? , not sure this might have to be a new tab or just build it into the files section, its probably best, so we can open other system like they were mere folders

+ interesting your solution for new tab, albeit files keeps it top, maybe we should too? also we are missing descriptions for columns, icons, and we want to see the default columbs in files, like size, permissions, modifilied and created, least afaik those are default but we should be able to customize too